fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 Start by creating the folder for the project.
 I'll name mine `quart-postgres-boilerplate`.
 Change to that directory.

 Change to the directory, and let's initialize the Poetry environment with Quart and python-dot-env.
+Make sure you have Poetry installed or install it if needed.

 So do: `poetry init -n --name quart-postgres-boilerplate --dependency quart@0.15.1 --dependency python-dotenv@0.10.1`.